vision-xl/codes/README.md

 ## 📝 Citation
-If you find our method useful, please leave a star to this repository.
+If you find our method useful, please cite our paper and leave a star to this repository :)

 ```
 @article{kwon2024vision,